mmbazm/secure_license_server/auth/README.md

 docker build -t cn-auth .`, and then execute
 ```

-There are three ENV variables to set when running the container:
+There are six ENV variables to set when running the container:
-* `DEVICEREGISTRATION_API_TOKEN`: is the same as `userKey` provided by the client when sending a request to the API
 * `DATABASE_USER`: database username, its default value is `postgres`
 * `DATABASE_PASSWORD`: database password for the given user, here is `postgres`
 * `DATABASE_HOST`: database address